Amir-Ahammed/Linux-Essential-Notebook/SSH_Server_Configuration.md

 ![SSH Diagram](Image/SSHdiagram.png)

-**Detailed steps**
+## SSH Connection Process (Detailed Steps)

-1. The client initiates a TCP connection to the SSH server on port 22 (default reserved port).
+1.  **TCP Connection:** The client initiates a TCP connection to the SSH server on port 22.
-2. The server responds to the client’s connection and they establish a TCP handshake.
+2.  **TCP Handshake:** The server responds, establishing a TCP handshake.
-3. The server sends its identification string to the client with various informations (protocol version, etc).
-4. The client sends its own identification informations to the server using the same format.
+3.  **Identification String Exchange:** The server and client exchange identification strings containing protocol version and other information.
-5. Once the identification strings have been exchanged, the server sends its public key to the client.
+4.  **Server Public Key Exchange:** The server sends its public key to the client.
-6. If the server is not in the “known_hosts” file of the client, it will prompt the user if they can trust it or not.
-If yes, the server will be added into the list.
-   - If not, this question will prompted everytime
+5.  **Host Key Verification:**
+    *   The client checks if the server's public key is present in its `known_hosts` file.
+    *   If not found, the client prompts the user to verify the server's fingerprint.
+If the user accepts, the server's key is added to `known_hosts`.
+    *   If the key doesn't match an existing entry in `known_hosts`, a warning is displayed, indicating a potential man-in-the-middle attack.
-7. The client generates a random session key and encrypt it with the server’s public key.
+6.  **Session Key Generation and Encryption:** The client generates a random session key and encrypts it using the server's public key.
-8. The server decrypts the session key using its private key.
+7.  **Session Key Decryption:** The server decrypts the session key using its private key.
-9. The connection between the client and the server is now secured by encrypting each data using the session key.
+8.  **Encrypted Communication:** All subsequent communication is encrypted using the shared session key, establishing a secure channel.

 ## SSH Authentication <a name="ssh-authentication"></a>
 SSH (Secure Shell) authentication is a mechanism used to securely verify the identity of users or systems connecting to a remote machine via the SSH protocol.
 The process ensures that only authorized entities gain access to the server and its resources.

-***Authentication Methods*** <br>
+**Authentication Methods** <br>
 SSH supports several authentication methods, but the two most common are:

 *   Password-based authentication: